lolspers/PotatBotatBot/README.md

 ### Configuration
 Copy `example-config.json`, rename it to `config.json` and open it in any text editor.

-Set `username` to your twitch username and `channel` to the channel you want to farm in (when farming through twitch).
+Set `username` to your twitch username.

 #### PotatBotat